Priscilla Hancock CooperBoard Co-Chair

 Dean, UAB School of Education

-Progress toward the accomplishment of the goals of this plan will be assessed annually by the SOE Administrative Advisory Council.
+Progress toward the accomplishment of the goals of this plan will be assessed annually by the SOE Leadership Team.
 An annual progress report will be developed and shared with SOE faculty, staff, and students.
-Using input from a team of faculty, staff, and students, the goals of the plan will be adjusted, as needed, based on the results of annual progress assessments.
+Using input from a team of faculty and staff, the goals of the plan will be adjusted, as needed, based on the results of annual progress assessments.

 Rationale and Readiness: